Python-PyQt/PyQt6-Docs/descriptions/QtCore/QTemporaryFile-setFileTemplate-f-1.rst

     :status: todo
     :pysig: 96e648b0c213feb955e3dc2c56751cf2
     :realsig: (const QString&)
-    :digest: 789dad9882b75bc44b57af5191cf3736
+    :digest: 2faa7912e60d0127785082155b1a411b

+Sets the file name template to *templateName*.

+If the file name (the part after the last directory path separator in *templateName*) doesn't contain ``"XXXXXX"``, it will be added automatically.

-Sets the static portion of the file name to *name*.
-If the file template contains XXXXXX that will automatically be replaced with the unique part of the filename, otherwise a filename will be determined automatically based on the static portion specified.
+``"XXXXXX"`` will be replaced with the dynamic part of the file name, which is calculated to be unique.

-If *name* contains a relative file path, the path will be relative to the current working directory.
-You can use :sip:ref:`~PyQt6.QtCore.QDir.tempPath` to construct *name* if you want use the system's temporary directory.
+If *templateName* is a relative path, the path will be relative to the current working directory.
+You can use :sip:ref:`~PyQt6.QtCore.QDir.tempPath` to construct *templateName* if you want use the system's temporary directory.
 It is important to specify the correct directory if the :sip:ref:`~PyQt6.QtCore.QTemporaryFile.rename` function will be called, as :sip:ref:`~PyQt6.QtCore.QTemporaryFile` can only rename files within the same volume / filesystem as the temporary file itself was created on.

-.. seealso:: :sip:ref:`~PyQt6.QtCore.QTemporaryFile.fileTemplate`.
+.. seealso:: :sip:ref:`~PyQt6.QtCore.QTemporaryFile.fileTemplate`, :sip:ref:`~PyQt6.QtCore.QTemporaryFile.fileName`.